bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.80 - 08.07.2014 =
+* Bugfix : The bug related to overwriting of the attachments with the same names was fixed.
+* NEW : We added ability to use the changed names of the fields of the contact form in the sent letter.

 = V3.79 - 06.06.2014 =
 * Bugfix : We fixed the bug with getting default settings.